 Community education over the last several decades has made cigarette smoking far less popular than it once was – some studies indicate a 25 percent decrease since the ’60s – but everyday teenagers continue to pick up the habit.
 The CDC reports that two-thirds of the 3,000 teens that start smoking each day will start a regular habit.
 This habit is a deadly one, connected with 90 percent of lung cancer cases and one-third of fatal heart disease cases.

 Most people are familiar with the risk of disease associated with smoking, but many smokers are not aware of the immediate effects of smoking on all parts of the body.
-Below, find the biggest effects smoking has on the body in addition to the high risk of fatal disease.
+Below, find the biggest effects smoking has on the body in addition to the high risk of the fatal disease.

 The Brain and Nervous System